dylarm/JournalSync/README.md

 Ideas:
 - Overwrite the Zim file with the concatenated data from Monica (simple)
 - Have Monica entries in a Zim file appear after a certain "tag" (little more complicated)
+  - This is likely the way it'll go